BlueGranite/TrainR/Labs/R-Server-Lab.md

   - `rxDTree`, the decision tree algorithm with the terms `tip_percent ~ pickup_nb + dropoff_nb + pickup_dow + pickup_hour` (decision trees don't need interactive factors because interactions are built into the algorithm itself)
   - `rxDForest`, the random forest algorithm with the same terms as decision trees

-Since this is not a detailed modeling course, we will not discuss how the algorthims are implemented.
+Since this is not a detailed modeling course, we will not discuss how the algorithms are implemented.
 Instead, we run the algorithms and use them to predict tip percent on the test data so we can see which one works better.

 ```{r}
 system.time(linmod <- rxLinMod(tip_percent ~ pickup_nb:dropoff_nb + pickup_dow:pickup_hour,